skiitbbs/Payjo-RestAPI/README.md

 2. Eclipse install in your system.
 3. TestNG plugIn should be installed in eclipse form its Market Place.
 4. Maven plugIn should be installed in eclipse form its Market Place.
-5. Copy and Paste the POM.xml Dependencies file.
+5. Download the Zip file.
+Unzip the same and open the same project in Eclipse.
+You are ready to run the code.

 if you have already these setup [Step 1-4] then relax. you don't need to add anything Downloading the file.
 Just import this file in Eclipse and run the same.